kyma-project/community/concepts/observability-strategy/strategy.md

 ## Conclusion

-Shifting the focus of Kymas Observability feature away from an end-to-end observability solution having major drawbacks (in-cluster, opinionated, not flexible enough, ..), into a solution which supports the user with the runtime centric tasks of instrumentation, collection and integration of telemetry data into external systems in a vendor-neutral way, which solves an actual problem of enterprise users - getting telemetry data reliable into an external system with few efforts.
+Kymas new focus in the observability area is to support the user getting its telemetry data reliable into an external system with few efforts and in a vendor-neutral way.
+Hereby, an integration of an in-cluster system is just one option.
+This shift will provide the missing flexibility to the user to pick the solution fitting best to its scenario.

 ## Execution

 The outlined strategy shifts the Kyma observability stack heavily, and the transformation process must be executed stepwise by priorities: